 The capital city of Azerbaijan, Baku is the perfect example of a seamless blend of the East and the West.
 Numerous skyscrapers on one side and a charming old town with Soviet Era influences on the other, it is popularly referred to as the lovechild of London & Dubai.
 So if you are fascinated by the Dubai Skyline and the iconic architectural horizons of London, Baku should definitely be on your list.
-Read on to find out how you can visit Baku in 48 hours.
+We have created the perfect itinerary to enjoy the highlights of Baku in two days.

-We visited Baku in April which is still winter with temperatures dropping to 1 degree, overcast sky,occasional drizzles, nearly empty tourist attractions and a nearly empty flight.
+We visited Baku in April which is still winter with temperatures dropping to 1 degree, overcast sky, occasional drizzles, nearly empty tourist attractions and a nearly empty flight (SCORE!)

 Baku lies on the ancient trade route that connects Central Asia with Europe.
 Baku was ruled by Shirvan Shah’s of the Eastern Caucasus and was their capital in the 12th century.
 Later it was ruled by the Mongols, the Ottoman Empire, the Persians and finally the Russians before it became a republic.
 This just goes on to show the richness of culture and heritage this city has witnessed and is part of.